WerbrouckDylan/nodeAuth/README.md

 # nodeAuth

-first enter in the terminal 'run npm install' to install all dependacies found in package.json
+first enter in the terminal 'run npm install' to install all dependencies found in package.json

 to run the server enter ' npm run start' in the terminal